michalc/sqlite-s3-query/README.md

 pip install sqlite_s3_query
 ```

-The libsqlite3 binary library is also required, but this is typically already installed on most systems.
+The libsqlite3 binary library from onwards is also required, but this is typically already installed on most systems.
+The earliest version of libsqlite3 known to work is 2012-12-12 (3.7.15).

 ## Usage